Skip to main content

 dreamlit_app database user

-When you first connect your Supabase project to Dreamlit via the Oauth flow, Supabase creates a separate dreamlit_app database user, with minimal permissions, that is in charge of managing the dreamlit schema.
+When you first connect your Supabase project to Dreamlit via the Oauth2 flow, Supabase creates a separate dreamlit_app database user, with minimal permissions.
 This is the database user that is then passed back to Dreamlit for use in your dashboard and workflows.
+What Dreamlit sets up for you (via Supabase Connect)

 Uninstalling Dreamlit